 Just because your opponent has more time than you in a game doesn’t mean that you’re losing; if you invest your time well you will be making more thoughtful moves.
 In startups, just because a competing company launched their product before you did does not necessarily mean that you need to launch yours immediately.
 Just because someone won the “Top 20 of X” award or worked for a prestigious company does not mean they will be a successful entrepreneur.

 5. Learn from the experts, but invent your own strategy

 The single biggest thing I did to improve my chess game as a beginner was to read chess books.
 This helped me go from beginner to intermediate in a relatively short time.
 But once I became an intermediate player, I benefitted more from observing analysis and commentary of professional players, and getting coached on the strengths and weaknesses of my own play.

 However, there is only one way to go from intermediate to advanced: play many, many games against other people who are slightly better than you are.
 You can’t rely on other people’s advice forever and if you want to truly excel at the game you have to discard some of the advice and create your own strategies.

 6. Have fun and remember: it’s just a game

 There are exceptions to every rule including the ones above.
 You’re in this to have fun, and having fun means doing things just because you want to sometimes.
 Despite all the challenges and difficulties you may face during a chess game, always remember that at the end of the game, no matter who wins or loses, all the pieces go back into the same box.

 I only publish half of my writing publicly.
-The rest are posted exclusively on my private email list: billmei.net/follow (Subscribing is free, no spam ever, and you can safely unsubscribe anytime)Image credit: Ylanite Koppens
+Subscribe to my private email list to read articles that were too sensitive to share online: billmei.net/follow (Subscribing is free, no spam ever, and you can safely unsubscribe anytime)Image credit: Ylanite Koppens